s0ysau/Snakes_Game/README.md

 This game objective is to move the snake around a defined grid and grabbing the apple that randomly appears.

-The game's objective is to move the snake around a defined grid and grabbing the apple that randomly appears.

 The more apples the snake gets, the more it grows.

 <h2>Movements</h2>